-CONTACT:

-ARCH: Vera Martinez | 602-230-2226 | vera_martinez@archaz.org

-Fiesta Bowl: Jackie Hobson | 602-625-5733 | jhobson@fiestabowl.org

-KaBOOM!
-Caroline Finnell | 202-464-6164 | cfinnell@kaboom.org

 Fiesta Bowl Charities and KaBOOM!
 Put Kids First by Increasing Opportunities to Play in Phoenix

 Over 200 community and staff members from the Fiesta Bowl, the ARCH and KaBOOM! will build a new playground in just six hours

 WHAT: Over 200 volunteers from Fiesta Bowl Charities, the Arizona Recreation Center for the Handicapped (ARCH) and the Phoenix community will join KaBOOM! on Saturday, December 1 to transform an empty site into a kid-designed, state-of-the-art playground in just six hours at the ARCH.
 The new playground will help make play the easy choice for children and families in Phoenix.